penguin-squad/playlist-app-rn/README.md

 ## Screenshots

 ## Usage
+### DISCLAIMER: THIS APP ONLY WORKS ON ANDROID (since some of the dev team do not have macBooks and cant run virtual machine of iOS)
 You install the app by going to our dropbox link: https://www.dropbox.com/s/hqfdi7m6g8eds0y/app-release.apk?dl=0

 Currently there only exists an android version for the application.
 You will need to change you android settings to allow unknown sources to install third party apps.
 You will then install the APK in the dropbox link.
+You can follow this tutorial for how to install it on Android https://www.youtube.com/watch?v=r9aikSC5rw8.

+1. Download the APK from the dropbox link provided above.
+2. You need a way to traverse the file system on Android.
+I recommend the App My Files which most likely some of you have.
+I use https://play.google.com/store/apps/details?id=com.sec.android.app.myfiles&hl=en&gl=US
+3. Find where the APK is stored.
+4. Click on the APK.
+A window will pop up telling you that you are not allowed to install apps form unknown sources.
+5. Click on Setting in this Window.
+6. A new window will pop up.
+Enable allow from this sources in the settings.
+7. Use My Files to traverse to the apk again.
+8. Click on it and press install
+9. Then click open and it should work.

 ## Contribution
 Please send issues and pull requests with your ideas or bugs